If you are getting a divorce, you will find it helpful to know about Divorce Liens.

 Lorelei Stevens is a licensed real estate broker and Divorce Lien buyer since the 1970s.
 She has worked her entire adult life negotiating millions of dollars of Divorce Liens.
 She has taught Legal Continuing Education seminars on Divorce Liens and has written numerous articles for legal, real estate and other professional publications on the subject, including the Washington State Bar Association's Family Law Section.

-Lorelei is a qualified expert witness in privately held real estate and business notes, including Divorce Liens.
+Lorelei is a qualified expert witness in privately held real estate notes, including Divorce Liens.

-We have been buying Divorce Liens for more than 40 years.
-We buy Divorce Liens more than any other firm.
+In business for more than 40 years, we buy Divorce Liens more than any other firm.

 If you want to know how to get a Divorce Lien, click here.